leonace924/angular-ngxs-spoon-material/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

-This project is using - Angular 11, Angular Material, NGXS and Bootstrap.
+This project is using - Angular 11, Angular Material, NGXS, Bootstrap and SASS(SCSS).

 I implemented _Lazy load_ for images from API, _infinite scroll_ and _swipe to hide_ feature for mobile list.